 Date

 The calendar date may be entered in this field.
-Note that the entered value is lost should the pDDL lose power for some reason.
+Note that the entered value is lost should the pDDL900 lose power for some reason.
 Values (yyyy-mm-dd)

-· 2016-01-12 (varies)
+value to took officials and pBB2500 foco power for come reason.
+2016-01-12 (varies)

 Time

+Time

 The time may be entered in this field.
-Note that the entered value is lost should the pDDL lose power for some reason.
+Note that the entered value is lost should the pDDL900 lose power for some reason.
 Values (hh:mm:ss)

-Took official a file pBBE 1666 pewer for define readon.
 11:27:28 (varies)

 Timezone

 If connecting to a NTP time server, specify the time zone from the dropdown list.
 Values (selection)

-uropae mine. (varies)
+diopuowii list. (varies)

 POSIX TZ String

 This displays the POSIX TZ String used by the unit as determined by the Timezone setting.
 Values (read only)

-are timezone setting. (varies)
+the timezone setting. (varies)

 NTP Server

 Enter the IP Address or domain name of the desired NTP time server.
 Values (address)

 pool.ntp.org

 NTP Port

 Enter the IP Address or domain name of the desired NTP time server.
 Values (port#)

 123

+NTD Client Internal

 NTP Client Interval

-By default the modem only synchronizes the time and date during Values (seconds)

-system boot up (default: 0), but it can be modified to synchronize at a regular interval.
+By default the modem only synchronizes the time and date during system boot up (default: 0), but it can be modified to synchronize at a regular interval.
 This process does consume data and should be set accordingly.
+Values (seconds)

 0